 NEW UPDATE.
-As of June 12, 2013. — Recently, I found out through talking to her family members and friends that she died of a preventable health crisis, that she was not looked after properly by people who should have looked after her, and on the day of her death there was major negligence by the very small number of people who surrounded her.
+As of June 12, 2013. — Recently, I found out through talking to Sandipta’s family members and friends that she died of a preventable health crisis, that she was not looked after properly by people who should have looked after her, and on the day of her death there was major negligence by a very small number of people who surrounded her.
 Plus, the shabby nursing home where she was taken for treatment was a major scam.
 Sandipta died of all the above reasons.
-I keep thinking and writing about her not only to remember her, but also to warn others like her who could fall victims to such a horrific social situation and massive medical malpractice.
-I hope you, readers, join me on this awareness mission.
+I keep thinking and writing about her not only to remember her, but also to warn others like her who could fall victims of such a horrific social situation and massive medical malpractice.
+I hope you join me on this awareness mission.
 Save many more Sandiptas by spreading the word.
 Thank you. -Partha Banerjee, New York.

 On a Calcutta cable channel we follow from here in New York, I heard a few minutes ago that its news anchor Sandipta Chatterjee suddenly passed away.

 She was only 34 years old.
 She died of a heart attack, according to ABP-Ananda where she worked since 2005.

 I knew Sandipta.
 The absolutely unexpected news of her death shook me to the core.